rodnaph/ud-async/README.md

 # core.async Talk Resources

 This repository contains the demo portion of a talk I plan to give at Unified Diff on core.async.
-It's heavily inspired by [David Nolen's hsasync](https://github.com/swannodette/hs-async).
+It's heavily inspired by [David Nolen's hs-async](https://github.com/swannodette/hs-async) repository.

 ## Usage